caiguanhao/aliyun/README.md

    1.0.0

 COMMANDS:
-   list-instances, list, l              list all ECS instances of all regions list-images, images, i               show info of all images list-regions, regions, n             list all available regions and zones list-instance-types, types, t        list all instance types
+   list-instances, list, ls, l          list all ECS instances of all regions list-images, images, i               show info of all images list-regions, regions, n             list all available regions and zones list-instance-types, types, t        list all instance types